ayunami2000/MakiScreen-Mjpeg/README.md

 ## How does it work

-- Load jar plugin onto 1.17.1 Paper server
+- Load jar plugin onto 1.5.2 CraftBukkit server
 - It will connect to URL specified in the config.yml file as an mjpeg stream
 - Use [cam2web](https://github.com/cvsandbox/cam2web/releases) to send [OBS Virtual Camera](https://www.youtube.com/watch?v=bfrknjDzukI) as JPG frames to the HTTP port
 -